A Song of Ice and Fire: First three novels (1991–2000)

 George R. R. Martin was already a successful fantasy and sci-fi author and TV writer before writing his A Song of Ice and Fire book series.
-Martin had published his first short story in 1971 and his first novel in 1977.
+Martin had his first short story published in 1971 and his first novel in 1977.
 By the mid-1990s, he had won three Hugo Awards, two Nebula Awards, and other awards for his short fiction.
 Although his early books were well-received within the fantasy fiction community, his readership remained relatively small and Martin took on jobs as a writer in Hollywood in the mid-1980s.
 He worked principally on the revival of The Twilight Zone throughout 1986 and on Beauty and the Beast until 1990, but he also developed his own TV pilots and wrote feature film scripts.
 He grew frustrated that his pilots and screenplays were not getting made and that TV-related production limitations like budgets and episode lengths were forcing him to cut characters and trim battle scenes.
 This pushed Martin back towards writing books, where he did not have to worry about compromising the size of his imagination.
 Admiring the works of J. R. R. Tolkien in his childhood, he wanted to write an epic fantasy, though he did not have any specific ideas.